Cherry Drummond, 16th Baroness Strange

 Jean Cherry Drummond of Megginch, 16th Baroness Strange (London, 17 December 1928 - Megginch Castle, 11 March 2005) was a cross bench hereditary peer in the House of Lords.
-She also wrote romantic novels and historical works.
+She also wrote romantic novels and historical works as Cherry Evans.

 Personal life

 Strange was educated at Oxenfoord Castle boarding school near Edinburgh, at St Andrews University (where she read English and history) and at the University of Cambridge.
-She married Humphrey Evans, MC, a captain in the Mountain Artillery, in 1952.
+She married Humphrey ap Evans, MC, a captain in the Mountain Artillery, in 1952.
 They both assumed the surname Drummond of Megginch when they moved to Megginch Castle.
 The couple had three sons and three daughters: